manlinkc/computational-magnetohydrodynamics/README.md

 # computational-magnetohydrodynamics
 Code submission for a short research project on the topic 'Computational Magnetohydrodynamics' as part of the MPhil in Scientific Computing, University of Cambridge 2020-2021 program.
 Below is a description of each subdirectory and file included.
+All code is written in C++.

 ## 1D MHD Code